iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 ### Post-Exploration Entropy

-The use of monolithic exploration policies such as epsilon-greedy will produce a behavior policy that is nearly on-policy when any exploration constants have been annealed.
-In contrast, the exploration periods of switching policies are meant to free the agent from its current exploitation policy and allow it to experience significantly different trajectories than usual.
-If the states in those trajectories are more diverse, then the exploitation actions at those states are more likely to have greater diversity as well due to random initialization of the policy and lack of learning at those states.
+Monolithic policies such as $\epsilon$-greedy are nearly on-policy when any exploration constants have been annealed.
+In contrast, the exploration periods of switching policies are meant to free the agent from its current exploitation policy and allow the agent to experience significantly different trajectories than usual.
+Due to the lack of meaningful learning at states that are further from usual on-policy trajectories, the exploitation actions at those states are more likely to have greater diversity.
 In this experiment, we investigate the diversity of the action distribution after exploration periods.

 We quantify the diversity of the realized action distribution in the time step immediately after each exploration period.
 The diversity is quantified by entropy that has higher values for more random data and vice versa.
-An action distribution is constructed for each mode and for each training epoch, and the entropies across games are averaged.
+An action distribution is constructed for each game and epoch, and the entropies across games are averaged.
 The results are shown in Figure 9.
-The entropy of the action distribution for mode-switching policies is distinctly greater than that of monolithic policies.
+The entropy of the action distribution for switching policies is distinctly greater than that of monolithic policies.
 Like most of the previous results, this quantity only plateaus until roughly 2M frames have elapsed.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">